JonKing93/pfdf/docs/api/data/usgs/tnm/api.rst

         Returns info on all products in the queried datasets.
 Returns a list with one element per product.
 Each element is a JSON dict with the product's information.

         By default, this command limits itself to a single API query with a maximum of 500 search results, so will raise an error if the search results contain more than 500 products.
-See the ``max_queries`` and ``max_per_query`` options below to raise these limits.
+Use the ``max_queries`` and ``max_per_query`` options (described below) to raise these limits.

     .. dropdown:: Spatial Filters